 But let’s be honest: What is it exactly that grades say about us?
 What influences the grade we get?

 Firstly, it is how much you participate in class.
 But it does not ask why you are or are not participating in class.
 What was the quality of your participation?
 Some teachers only give good grades for ‘correct’ answers while others like to reward contributions to class discussion or the effort to participate.
-Maybe the teacher’s teaching style didn’t lend itself to active participation, maybe you were good at the subject, but so good that the class level bored you to death and you rather spend your time reading books on quantum mechanics under your table.
+Maybe the teacher’s teaching style didn’t lend itself to active participation, maybe you were good at the subject, but so good that the class level bored you to death and you rather spent your time reading books on quantum mechanics under your table.
 Maybe you are a rather quiet person and there were some more outgoing classmates that always beat you to it.
 Does a grade tell us any of this?
 I think not.

 Secondly, it tells us how well you did in class tests.
 Again, it does not tell us how much you had to study to do so well on the test.
 Did you sit down the day before and learn the whole shebang in a couple of hours or did you have to study for weeks to get this into your head?
 If you do poorly, it doesn’t tell us whether this was because you were lazy and didn’t study, or because the teacher asked questions that were not discussed in class before, or because you had a bad day, or because you suffer from exam fright and were so nervous that your head went blank … And then: How good was your teacher at preparing exams?
 How willing was he or she to accept other opinions than their own?
 Did they only give you a bad grade because they didn’t like your style?
 Does the grade tell us this?
 No!